-The Company has an Employee Stock Purchase Plan ("ESPP") that permits eligible employees to enroll in a twelve-month offering period comprising two six-month purchase periods.
-Participants may purchase shares of the Company's common stock, through payroll deductions, at a price equal to 85% of the fair market value of the common stock on the first day of the applicable six-month offering period or the last day of the applicable six-month purchase period, whichever is lower.
+The Company has an Employee Stock Purchase Plan ("ESPP") that permits eligible employees to enroll in a six-month offering period.
+Participants may purchase shares of the Company's common stock, through payroll deductions, at a price equal to 85% of the fair market value of the common stock on the first or last day of the applicable six-month offering period, whichever is lower.
 Purchase dates under the ESPP occur on or about May 1 and November 1 of each year.
 In 2013, the Company's stockholders approved the reservation of 242,424 shares of the Company's common stock for issuance under the ESPP, plus an annual increase to be added on the first day of each fiscal year, commencing on January 1, 2015 and ending on December 31, 2023, equal to the lesser of 484,848 shares of the Company's common stock, 1% of the number of outstanding shares on such date, or an amount determined by the board of directors.